pymacaron/pymacaron-core/README.rst

             # Put object into storage
             pass

-klue-client-server will inject the methods 'save_to_db' and 'load_from_db' into the corresponding model class and instances, so you can write:
+PyMacaron Core will inject the methods 'save_to_db' and 'load_from_db' into the corresponding model class and instances, so you can write:

 .. code-block:: python